 People rarely get more than a brief glimpse of a mountain lion in the wild.
-Lion attacks on people are rare, with fewer than three dozen fatalities in North America in more than 120 years.
+Lion attacks on people are rare, with fewer than a dozen fatalities in North America in more than 100 years.
 Based on the observations by people who have come upon lions, some patterns of behavior and response are beginning to emerge.
 Encounters with a lion are an interaction - you need to follow these guidelines and assess how the lion responds to your action so you can choose what to do next.
 Each situation is unique.

 - When you walk or hike in mountain lion country, go in groups and make plenty of noise to reduce your chances of surprising a lion.
 A sturdy walking stick is a good idea; it can be used to ward off a lion. - Do not approach a lion, especially one that is feeding or with kittens.
 Most mountain lions will try to avoid a confrontation.
-Give them a way to escape. - Maintain visual contact with the lion so you can always see what it is doing keep your eye on it!
+Give them a way to escape. - Maintain visual contact with the lion so you can always see what it is doing - keep your eye on it!
 If you look away, the lion could move and then you will not know where it is or what it's doing.

 - STAY CALM when you come upon a lion.
 Talk calmly yet firmly to it and make enough eye contact so that it knows you have seen it.
 Slowly back away.
-Most lions will run away, but sometimes they stay and you need to completely leave the area. - STOP OR BACK AWAY SLOWLY, if you can do it safely.
+Most lions will run away, but sometimes they stay and you need to completely leave - STOP OR BACK AWAY SLOWLY, if you can do it safely.
 Running may stimulate a lion's instinct to chase and attack.
-Face the lion and stand upright while backing away slowly. - DO ALL YOU CAN TO APPEAR LARGER.
-Raise your arms.
+Face the lion and stand upright. - DO ALL YOU CAN TO APPEAR LARGER, Raise your arms.
 Position yourself to appear bigger by getting up on a stump or a rock.
 Open your jacket if you're wearing one.
-Stay upright and face the lion.
-Place obstacles you may have, like a bike, between you and the lion. - If you see a lion and you are with a small child, pick up the child immediately so they won't panic and run.
-Tell the child not to speak the high voice may sound like prey to a lion.
+Stay upright and facing the lion. - If you see a lion and you are with a small child, pick up the child immediately so they won't panic and run.
+Tell the child not to speak - the high voice may sound like prey to a lion.
 This also helps you look bigger, and if the lion attacks, you can fold your body over the child to protect them.
 With a larger child, still keep them within arm's reach or in the middle.
 Have the child stand directly behind you and hold onto your belt or pants pocket. - If the lion behaves aggressively, throw stones, branches or whatever you can get your hands on without crouching down or turning your back.
 Wave your arms slowly and speak firmly.
 Convince the lion you are not prey and that you may in fact be a danger to the lion. - If the lion behaves more aggressively (eyes locked on you, ears forward, feet underneath them), YELL LOUDLY and wave your walking stick in front of you.
 Keep yelling in an aggressive manner.
 Loud, sustained noise is most effective at deterring a lion.
-An air horn may also be effective, as is bear spray directed at the lion. - If the lion gets even more aggressive (crouched, tail twitching, hind feet pumping in preparation to jump), be ready to fight back. - FIGHT BACK if a lion attacks you.
+An air horn may also be effective. - If the lion gets even more aggressive (crouched, tail twitching, hind feet pumping in preparation to jump), be ready to fight back. - FIGHT BACK if a lion attacks you.
+Lions have been driven away by prey that fights back.
 People have successfully fought back with rocks, sticks, caps or jackets, garden tools and their bare hands.
 Remain standing or if you are knocked down try to get back up!
-A lion's face, including its eyes, can be sensitive areas to target with fingers or car keys if you have to strike back.